ccy/radstudio-portable/readme.md

 The portable installation is done.

-# Setup Portable RAD Studio
+# Install Portable RAD Studio

-Clone and mount `RAD Studio` storage device folowed by `setup.cmd`.
+Clone and mount `RAD Studio` storage device folowed by `install.cmd`.

+# Uninstall Portable RAD Studio

+It is good practice clean up all registered DLLs in current installation before install new version of RAD Studio.